 Board of Directors

 The board consists of five directors.
-The directors are community members who volunteer their time for three year terms.
+The directors are community members who volunteer their time for three-year terms.
 The terms are staggered so that typically two positions are up for reelection on an annual basis.
-The directors are elected by the association members at the annual meeting typically held in January or February.
+The directors are elected by the association members at the annual meeting typically held in February or March.

 We are governed by the following legal documents: